ProfLehman/cs362_spring_2026/problem_sets/P2_Search_Min_Max/p2_search_min_max.md

 In this assignment, you will compare:
 1. A complete minimax tree (4 moves remaining), and
-2. A depth-limited minimax tree (only 2 moves remaining), evaluated using a heuristic function describe by Tanimoto in *The Elements of Artificial Intelligence*.
+2. A depth-limited minimax tree (only 2 moves remaining), evaluated using a heuristic function described by Tanimoto in *The Elements of Artificial Intelligence*.

 ---
 ## Part 1.
-Complete Tree with four remining moves (20 points)
+Complete Tree with four remaining moves (30 points)

 Choose a Tic-Tac-Toe board state with exactly four empty squares remaining. **Your state must be different from the two class examples**.